 How to Use Autotutor

-The general sections (listed under Australian syllabuses) are applicable worldwide.
-The NAPLAN tests (general tests used in Australia for years 7 and 9) are easiest.
+The general sections are applicable worldwide.
+The level 0 year 7 and year 9 tests are easiest.
 Then follow the relevant 'skill sets' in levels 1 and 2.
-These consist of questions at a generally easier difficulty level than questions in actual exams.
+These consist of questions at a generally easier difficulty level than questions in actual public exams.
 It is best to master the relevant skill sets before focusing on your exams.

 The exam question sets have been designed to be of a similar difficulty level to the official exams.
 If you can answer these questions confidently, it is a good sign that you are well prepared for your real exams.